 Take the escalator down to the platform.
 There may be two trains waiting.
 It doesn’t matter which one you take.
 CDG is the last stop.
 Both trains will be going back to Paris.
 Take the one that has more people on it as it will likely leave first.
 If it is so crowded that there are no empty seats – and if you’re not in a rush – take the other one.
 You won’t have to stand and it won’t be too long of a wait before it leaves.

 Don’t worry if the doors to the train are closed.
 One thing about trains in Europe – be they the 300 km/h TGV, the RER, or the Métro – you may have to push a button or lift a handle on the door to get it to open.
 The first time I took the Métro in Paris, I was left standing on the platform as the train left.
 All the other doors opened and passengers got off and on.
-But my door remained firmly shut.
+But the door in front of me remained firmly shut.
 Later, I learned all I had to do was lift the handle.
-The same thing applies when getting off the train: lift the handle or push the button to get it to open.
+The same thing applies when getting off the train; lift the handle or push the button to get it to open.
 (Some newer trains have doors that open automatically.)

 There are two ways of traveling underground in Paris – the Métro and the RER.